logicalperson0/sorting_algorithms/README.md

 3-quick_sort.c: Function that sorts an array of integers in ascending order using the Quick sort algorithm
 3-O: File that stores the best, average and worst case of the time complexity of the Quick sort algorithm

+100-shell_sort.c: Function that sorts an array of integers in ascending order using the Shell sort algorithm